 The phone featured the same interface as more expensive Nokia models, and just the specification varied.

-Perhaps conscious of the need to protect the premium customers, almost every aspect lagged the Nokia 6300 here: a lower resolution screen and camera, as well as a lower build quality.
+Perhaps conscious of the need to protect the premium customers, almost every aspect lagged the Nokia 6300 here.
+There was a lower resolution screen and camera, as well as a lower build quality.

 The increased resolution over the bottom models made some more games possible on here (ie Sudoku) although many games were worse off due to the display not being as sharp.

-At a mid-range price-point there were many other phones available which offered more in terms of spec, and at this time Samsung were making some strong plays for this market.
+At a mid-range price-point there were many other phones available which offered more in terms of spec.
+At this time Samsung were making some strong plays for this market.

 Future Prospects and Current Pricing

 Sandwiched in between better known phones towards the premium end and the budget end, the Nokia 3110 Classic was not that well known a model.
-However, it was a solid enough performer and its slightly rubberised design meant that this aged a lot better than other handsets and many can still be found in good condition.
+However, it was a solid enough performer.
+Its slightly rubberised design meant that this aged a lot better than other handsets and many can still be found in good condition.